-Internationally it is called for an integrated One Health (OH) approach that emphasize interdependence of humans and non-humans, and to address AMR as a shared health concern that requires collaborations.
-However, this approach is also criticized from different perspectives.
+One Health approach has been developed internationally to emphasise interdependence of humans and non-humans, and to address AMR as a shared health concern that requires collaborations.
+However, this approach has been also criticised from different perspectives.
 Some point to the fact that the ideal of integration is disguising differences in power and perspectives.
-Others point to the different global contexts of AMR as well as One Health or suggest to speak about multi species entanglements instead of One Health.
+Others point to the different global contexts of AMR as well as One Health, or suggest to speak about multi species entanglements instead of One Health.

 This interdisciplinary project develops on the interface of Science and Technology Studies, Ethnography, and Microbiology and Public Health.
-This research will contribute to the debate about the value of the concept One Health and the practices of One Health for dressing antimicrobial resistance in travellers.
+This research will contribute to the debate about the value and practices of One Health for dressing antimicrobial resistance in travellers.